 Wilson Dizard, Jr. (1922-2009) was a Foreign Service officer and author.

-Dizard was born in New York, served in the Army Signal Corps during WWII, and graduated from Fordham University in 1947.
+Dizard was born in New York on March 6, 1922, served in the Army Signal Corps during WWII, and graduated from Fordham University in 1947.
 During graduate school at Columbia University he worked at Time Inc.

 In his State Department career from 1951 to 1980, Dizard spent much of his time assigned to the U.S. Information Agency.
 Based partly on his travels to South America, Africa and Asia, he wrote one of his first books, "Television: A World View" (1966), a study of how communications affect global societies.
 He argued that as television became commonplace in even the world's remotest villages, it was imperative for American broadcasters to create more than "cowboy serials, detective films, pratfall comedies and an occasional news documentary."
 "An overseas viewer," he wrote, "would be hard put to believe, from what he sees on his screen, that contemporary America is a leader in the lovely arts such as drama, architecture, painting and sculpture; or to understand our current struggle to build a truly democratic multiracial society."